WaltersArtMuseum/api-thewalters-org/locations-get.md

 Name | Type | Description
 -----|------|--------------
 `display` | `string` | Define this parameter in the request URI.
-Enter a descriptive name for a location's position within the Walters Art Museum.
+Enter all or part of the name of a location.
 For example, a value in this field could be "Centre Street: Second Floor: Lobby".
+Or, if for example you'd like to know about locations on the third floor you can do `http://api.thewalters.org/v1/museum/locations?display=third`
-`name` | `string` | Define this parameter in the request URI.
-Enter the name of a location.
-For example, 	`http://api.thewalters.org/v1/locations?name=impressionism` will return information about the gallery of Impressionist art.
+`locationID` | `integer` | Define this parameter in the request URI.
-`locationID` | `integer` | Description.
 Enter the ID number for a location to return information about that location.
+For example `http://api.thewalters.org/v1/museum/locations?locationid=4038` will return details about one specific location: the East Wall of the Impressionism gallery, on the fourth floor of the Centre Street building.
+`publicAccess` | `boolean` | Define this parameter in the request URI.
+Enter `TRUE` to return locations that are available for public.
+Enter `FALSE` to return information about the "not on view" location(s).
+`site` | `string` | Define this parameter in the request URI.
+Enter the three letter code for a building to return the locations in that building.
+For example, enter `CEN` to return all locations in the Centre Street building.
+`room` | `integer` | Define this parameter in the request URI.
+Enter the ID number for a specific room.
+For example, `http://api.thewalters.org/v1/museum/locations?room=407` will return each location within room #407, which is the Impressionism gallery.
 `orderBy` | `string` | Define this parameter in the request URI.
 Enter the name of another parameter that you wish to sort results by.
 For example, `http://api.thewalters.org/v1/locations?orderBy=locationID` will sort the resulting location according to each one's ID number.
 `page` | `integer` | Define this parameter in the request URI.
 Results are returned in paged sets.
 By default, the page parameter is set to 1 so that the results will show the first page of results.
 Change this number to return other pages.
 For example, `http://api.thewalters.org/v1/exhibitions?page=3` for page 3.
 `pageSize` | `integer` | Define this parameter in the request URI.
 By default page size is 25 results.
 Change this number to alter the number of results per page.
 For example `http://api.thewalters.org/v1/exhibitions?pageSize=1` would produce a page with only one result.